NOTE: This article was updated in May 2017. Since Facebook changes so freakin’ quickly, I’ll be regularly updating this article. Enjoy…

 The Facebook Pixel: What You Need to Know

-The Facebook pixel is your base pixel code and it is used for 3 main functions:
+The Facebook pixel is used for 3 main functions:

 - Building Custom Audiences from your website for re-marketing.